 To verify the hash in Linux, open a terminal and use sha1sum.

 I will be using VirtualBox in Windows, which is free from the VirtualBox website, though these steps should work on all major platforms.
-Launch VirtualBox and you will be presented with the VirtualBox manager.
+You can view the process for using VirtualBox on macOS in our video above.
+Launch VirtualBox, and you will see the VirtualBox manager.

 I currently have an instance of Parrot Security running.
 To start a new one, click on the "New" button in the top left of the window.

-If you opted to add a virtual disk, VirtualBox will prompt you to create the virtual disk.
+If you opted to add a virtual disk, VirtualBox would prompt you to create the virtual disk.
 I selected a 30 GB dynamically allocated VDI.
-Select whatever size you are comfortable with.
-A fixed-size disk performs a little faster than one that is dynamically allocated, however, a dynamically allocated disk only uses HDD space as needed.
+Select whatever size you are comfortable using.
+A fixed-size disk performs a little faster than one that is dynamically allocated; however, a dynamically allocated disk only uses HDD space as needed.
 I prefer dynamically allocated.
 Click on the "Create" button to continue.

 You will be returned to the VirtualBox manager with your new machine available in the list.